HomeBMW

 KBB Fair Purchase Price (national avg.)

-We can see why the M3 Competition xDrive is a popular choice among M3 buyers — that ultimate grip and traction and extra power are a heady combination.
-Even so, this is a car for enthusiast drivers, and the base model’s manual transmission brings another level of engagement.
-And 473 hp is more than enough, we’ve found.
+We can see why the M3 Competition xDrive is a popular choice among M3 buyers — that ultimate grip and traction as well as the extra power is a heady combination.
+Even so, this is a car for enthusiast drivers and the base model’s manual transmission brings another level of engagement.
+We’ve also found 473 hp to be more than enough.

 Power, Ride and Handling

-The regular M3 is propelled by 473 hp going to the rear wheels through its 6-speed manual transmission.
-That sentence signals nirvana for a section of the driving enthusiast community.
-According to BMW, the sprint from a standstill to 60 mph takes just 4.1 seconds.
-Then again, BMW tends to understate and overdeliver rather than the other way around.
+The regular M3 is propelled by 473 hp going to the rear wheels and its transmission is a 6-speed manual.
+That sentence in itself signals nirvana for a section of the driving enthusiast community.
+According to BMW, the sprint from standstill to 60 mph takes just 4.1 seconds.
+Then again, BMW tends to understate and over-deliver rather than the other way around.
 Let’s just say it’s wonderfully quick.
-The Audi RS 5 Sportback (with 444 hp) and Mercedes-AMG C 43 (402 hp) have the advantage of a tenth or two, however.
+The Mercedes-AMG C 43 (402 hp) has the advantage of a tenth or two, however.
 Not that it really matters.
 After all, it’s the way the M3 balances power with precise handling that seals the deal.

 The M3 Competition ups the muscle to 503 hp, while the all-wheel-drive M3 Competition xDrive is boosted to 523 horses and hits 60 mph in a fleeting 3.4 seconds.
-These two come exclusively with an 8-speed automatic transmission.
+These two come with an 8-speed automatic transmission exclusively.
 It is tuned by the M division, though, and has paddle shifters.
-The xDrive system includes a setting for rear-wheel drive and no traction control for some track-day power-sliding.
+The xDrive system includes a setting for rear-wheel drive (RWD) and no traction control, for some track-day power-sliding.
+If we had to choose, though, we might still go for a rear-drive M3 because it has less weight at the front end.

-An M-tuned adaptive suspension is standard across the board, while the optional carbon-ceramic brakes can withstand all sorts of fast-lap punishment and are lighter than the usual metal parts.
+An M-tuned adaptive suspension is standard across the board, while the optional carbon ceramic brakes can withstand all sorts of fast-lap punishment and they’re lighter than the usual metal items.

 Fuel Economy

-The M3 achieves 19 mpg in combined city/highway driving or 18 mpg combined if it’s an M3 Competition xDrive model.
-Given the power numbers involved, we don’t think that’s a negative.
-The Mercedes-AMG C 43 (with all-wheel drive) returns 23 mpg combined, while the Audi RS 5 Sportback (also with all-wheel drive) runs to 20 mpg combined.
+The M3 achieves 19 mpg in combined city/highway driving, or 18 mpg combined if it’s an M3 Competition xDrive model.
+We don’t think that’s a negative, given the power numbers involved.
+For reference, the Mercedes-AMG C 43 (with all-wheel drive) returns 23 mpg combined.

 High-Quality Interior

-BMW brings a new steering wheel to the 2025 M3, a flat-bottomed type with a red marker at the 12 o’clock position.
-Having it wrapped in suede-like Alcantara material is optional.
-The M3 also has sport front seats (with the option of lighter, sportier versions) covered in standard leather upholstery, while there’s still a lot of the regular 3 Series in the cabin.
+We like the flat-bottomed steering wheel in the 2026 M3, making it easy to slide our knees under.
+And the red marker at the 12 o’clock position is cool.
+Having the wheel wrapped in suede-like Alcantara material is also a tempting option.
+The M3 comes with sport front seats (with the option of lighter, sportier versions) covered in standard leather upholstery, while there’s still a lot of the regular 3 Series in the cabin.

 Sport-Focused Exterior

 The M3 sits low on its suspension, wearing aerodynamic additions for efficient cooling and downforce.
-It also has a carbon-fiber roof to lower the center of gravity and save weight (the enemy of performance) and an aluminum hood.
-Previous M3 generations were coupes until BMW created the 4 Series.
-Anyone looking for a 2-door M car should check out the M4.
+It also has a carbon fiber roof to lower the center of gravity and save weight (the enemy of performance) as well as an aluminum hood.
+Previous M3 generations were coupes, until BMW created the 4 Series.
+Anyone seeking a 2-door equivalent should check out the M4.

 Our Favorite Features and Tech